Which battery do I need for my fish finder?

 A fish finder doesn't necessarily require its own battery.
 In many cases, fish finders can be powered by the same marine battery used for other electronic devices on a boat, such as navigation equipment, radios, or lighting.

 However, using a dedicated battery for your fish finder can offer several advantages.
-For example, a separate battery can ensure that the fish finder's power supply remains stable and uninterrupted, especially in situations where other electronic devices may draw significant amounts of power from the main battery.
+For example, a separate battery can ensure the fish finder's power supply remains stable and uninterrupted, especially in situations where other electronic devices may draw significant amounts of power from the main battery.

 In addition, using a dedicated battery for the fish finder can simplify wiring and power management, allowing for easier installation and maintenance.